 In the present study, an ex-post-facto research design was adopted.
 The study was conducted in Krishnagiri district.
 In this district, four blocks namely Krishnagiri, Kaveripattinam, Mathur, and Bargur were purposively selected because maximum number of farmers who had adopted EFF technology.
 The list of EFF technology adopted by mango growers has been collected from the Department of Nano Science and Technology at Tamil Nadu Agricultural University.
-Based on the list, irrespective of villages the data has been collected from 120 mango growers who adopted EFF technology by using a simple random sampling method.
-The pretested and well-structured interview schedule was used to collect the data for the study.
-Descriptive statistics were used to analyze fruit loss estimation at different postharvest handlings at the farmer's level and the perception of farmers towards EFF technology.
+Based on the list, irrespective of villages the data has been collected from 120 mango growers out of 400, who adopted EFF technology by using a simple random sampling method.
+The pretested and well-structured interview schedule was used to collect the data for the study by personal interview.
+Descriptive statistics were used to analyze the perception of farmers towards EFF technology.
+Perception scale includes fourteen aspects of EFF technology on fruit characteristics.